johnkchan/react-assessment/README.md

 **3.** If a user has already added books to the list, then when they add a new custom book or fetch Ken Follet's bestsellers - the books should always append to the end/bottom of the preexisting list.

 **4.** Each item in the list should have the ability to be deleted.
-BE AWARE that there may be duplicate books, i.e. the same book may be added twice or more to list - if you delete one, the others should remain on the list.
+BE AWARE that there may be duplicate books, i.e. the same book may be added twice or more to the list - if you delete one, the others should remain on the list.